SecretFoundation/docs/docs/dev/tutorials.md

 ## SecretJS Templates
-Refer to the reference [SecretJS Templates](https://github.com/scrtlabs/SecretJS-Templates) provided by the SCRT Labs team which covers the followings:
+Refer to the reference [SecretJS Templates](https://github.com/scrtlabs/SecretJS-Templates) provided by SCRT Labs to learn about:
 - Connecting to Secret Network
 - Creating account using SecretJS
 - Query Secret Network